chillfeed/chillfeed/README.md

 articlesPerPage: 20                           # how many posts to show on each page
 fetchWeeks: 4                                 # how many weeks to go back
-tagline: |                                    # custom header text (supports HTML) ☕ A relaxed feed aggregator powered by GitHub Actions
+tagline: |                                    # custom header text (supports HTML) ☕ A relaxed feed aggregator powered by GitHub Actions.
 feeds:
   - url: https://runtimeterror.dev/feed.xml
     title: jbowdre's Technical Blog           # override this title